The Keystone

 The result is two failure modes tearing civilization apart.

 Most people are drifting toward one of these two attractors.
-This book is the third option.
+The Keystone is the third option.
+Not a blueprint.
+An architecture you already inhabit, and an invitation to remember it.

-Drawing on sacred geometry, neuroscience, philosophy of mind, spiral dynamics, and the architectural wisdom of the ancients, Scott Onstott maps the tripartite structure of reality: the Visible, the Invisible, and the Intelligible, and shows how the human being is the only creature capable of inhabiting all three simultaneously.
+Scott Onstott maps the full structure of reality: the Visible, the Invisible, and the Intelligible, and shows how the human being is the only creature capable of inhabiting all three simultaneously, a viviori.
 We are the Bridge-Being.
 We are the place where the math becomes the music.

 You are not a component in the architecture.
-You are the Keystone.
+You are the awareness in which the architecture arises.
+You are The Keystone.

 Figure Gallery